CSE498/cse498.github.io/projects.md

 # Project Groups

-You will be in a group of three to five people to work on a semester-long project.
+You will be in a group of five people to work on a semester-long project.
 Students will have the opportunity to discuss potential project ideas with each other and propose groups to the instructors.
 The instructors will form groups as needed, trying to match appropriate skill combinations and interests.

 Once groups are formed, members will devise a working agreement with a plan for how they will all contribute to the project and support one another.
 Here is an [example agreement](example_agreement.html).